toddanglin/TeamThing/README.md

 The demo app is deployed to AppHarbor.
 An additional browser-based admin interface is also being developed.

+###Kendo UI Mobile App
+You can find the files specific the Kendo UI Mobile app in:

+(Root) > TeamThing.Web > Mobile

+This folder contains the HTML, JavaScript, and CSS needed for the mobile app.

+The bulk of the app's logic is contained in two files:

+* teamthing.app.js
+* teamthing.data.js

+The starting point for the app, which includes the Kendo UI Mobile Application initialization is contained in:

+* index.html

+###REST API
+The TeamThing RESTful API is built using ASP.NET MVC 4's Web API and [Telerik's free OpenAccess ORM](http://www.telerik.com/orm) communicating with a cloud-hosted SQL Server instance.
+The primary app endpoints can be found in:

+(Root) > TeamThing.Web > Controllers > Thing/Team/UserController.cs

 #Improving the Demo
 TeamThing is a living demo, far from finished or perfect.
 You can help make the demo better!
 Take a look at the existing Issues on GitHub and make your own suggestions for improvement.

 [TeamThing Issues on GitHub](https://github.com/toddanglin/TeamThing/issues)

+There are a number of features planned but not yet implemented, including things like data security and federated log-in.

 #TeamThing Service API